algobulls/algobulls_help_site/docs/index.md

 ## 9. How to select a strategy?

-After subscribing to a plan you can now choose the Algo Strategy of your choice from the Choose Strategy section.
+After subscribing to a plan you can now choose the Algo Strategy of your choice from the Odyssey section.
 This Marketplace has more than 150+ Algo Strategies created by industry leading experts.
 It is divided into 3 segments: Retail, Premium & HNI Marketplace.

 <a href="https://app.algobulls.com/marketplace/category/retail">Retail Marketplace</a>: The retail marketplace includes carefully chosen trading algos, ideal for all levels of experience, whether novice or expert.
 The Retail section includes Equity, Futures & Commodities cash segment strategies. <a href="https://help.algobulls.com/member/choose-strategy.html#2-retail-marketplace">Know more</a> about the Retail Marketplace.